keithalewis/math/ml.md

 _exploit_ the most promising.
 In this case the action-value function does not depend on the state.
 If we knew the reward distributions for each action then the optimal strategy would be to always select the action with the largest expected value.
-This is not how people actually play.
-Nobel prizes have been won by demonstrating sure rewards are preferred over uncertain rewards having larger expected value.
-People also seem to prefer uncertain losses over certain loss.
-(Reflection.)

-Machina, Rappoport, Tversky, Khaneman, ...
+ML generates simulations in an attempt to determine these.

 The _$ε$-greedy_ strategy selects the action maximizing the current action-value function with probability $1-ε$ and a random action with probability $ε$.
 The action-value function is updated based on the observed reward.
+Hopefully this will converge to $V^*$ and we can find a method to make this happen quickly.

 ### Monte Carlo Methods